controverses/biodiversityispolitics/schedule.md

-# Schedule and Arena of debates
+# Schedule and arena of debates

 ## Monday 22